mitranim/wordplay/readme.md

 phoneto (a photo made by a phone)

-meating (meeting of friends where you eat a lot of meat) (BBQ with friends)
+meating (meeting of friends where you eat a lot of meat; BBQ with friends)

 derpartment (an extremely incompetent department)